-- Pledae:
+- Pledge;

 - Blocking of cash;

 - Security transfer of receivables;

 - Security transfer of the right.

-The Bank remeasures individual types of collateral on a regular basis, and the measurement methodology and its frequency depend on the type of collateral.
+The Bank regularly monitors individual types of collateral and, if necessary, revalues them.
+The methodology of monitoring or valuation, as well as their frequency depends on the type of collateral.
 The recoverable amount of collateral is derived from the pledge value, up to the amount of the current value of the receivable.
-The recoverable amount consists of a number of uncertainties and risks; therefore, the amounts upon realisation of collateral may differ from the estimates, and such a difference may be significant.
+The recoverable amount consists of several uncertainties and risks; therefore, the amounts upon realisation of collateral may differ from the estimates, and such a difference may be significant.